 About Seattle Opera

 Since 1963, Seattle Opera has built a reputation as a leading opera company, recognized in the United States as well as around the world.
-Seattle Opera is especially known for its acclaimed works of Richard Wagner’s epic Ring.

 The company is committed to advancing the cultural life in the Pacific Northwest with opera productions of the highest caliber, and through innovative education and community programs that take opera far beyond the McCaw Hall stage at Seattle Center.